jiayiwulala/RideShare-Comparison/README.md

 html, css, javascript, python, Flask

 ### Features
-* Estimate prices using Uber and Lyft products.
+* Estimate prices/waiting for pickup time using Uber and Lyft products.
-* Users can check all available prices click one button.
+* Users can check all available prices and waiting time by click one button.
 * Can have via locations between start and destination.
 * Autocomplete functionality for input boxes.
 * Login in functionality using google, save favoriate places for users.